HamRadioTools/hamradio_tools/docs/integration/telnet-bridge.md

 ## Mapping

-Spots read from MQTT are rendered as traditional DX cluster lines; user inputs are parsed and turned into JSON spot messages.
+Spots read from MQTT are rendered as traditional DX cluster lines; user inputs in JSON format are parsed and turned into Telnet spot messages.

 ## Limitations